 Miniature painting takes time.

-Interestingly, the time to paint a miniature can be sub-divided into four phases (see below for infographic in Figure 1 and 2).
+Interestingly, the time to paint a miniature can be sub-divided into four phases (see below in Figure 1 and 2).

 There’s a preparation phase where a model’s surface is prepared, e.g., cleaned/smoothed, and primed.
 The base coat phase is the first layer of color.
 The layer and highlight phase uses the most proportion of the overall time to paint a miniature.
 Then, the final phase would include finishing the base or applying a varnish.